Heritage walk in Ahmedabad with AMC: all you need to know

 Our tour started at 8.00 am sharp with a short slideshow telling us about the History of Ahmedabad and the architectural styles and curiosities we would see during our walk.

-The setting place was near the 19th century Swaminarayan temple (Swaminarayan Mandir Kalupur), with its sculpted and colorful gateway entrance to a grandiose temple in the front and a beautiful three story high mansion to the left, that now serves as the housing to the monks.
-The detailed wood carving of its arches and brackets were a prelude to the buildings we were about to visit.
+The starting place was near the 19th century Swaminarayan temple (Swaminarayan Mandir Kalupur), with its sculpted and colorful gateway entrance to a majestic temple and a beautiful three-story high mansion, now a monstery.
+The detailed wood carving of its arches and brackets was a prelude to the buildings we were about to visit.

 Kala Ramji Mandir